fugerit-org/fj-doc/fj-doc-base/DocXsdChangelog.md

 * Attribute 'base64' has now its own type 'base64Type'
 * Attribute 'url' has now its own type 'urlType'
 * Element 'br', 'barcode', 'image', 'nbsp' are no longer 'mixed'
+* Type styleType as a new possible value : 'normal'

 Summary of previous versions :
 -----------------------------